lendi-au/terraform-provider-snyk/README.md

 **Note: Requires a Business/Enterprise account, as that provides access to the API.**

-*This currently has very limited functionality, limited to creating Organizations within a group.*

-## TODO

-- [ ] Acceptance tests
+Currently provides Terraform resources for:

+- Organizations
+- Integrations (yet to be released, but code on `main`)

 ## Currently Planned Functionality

-- [ ] Integrations
-- [ ] Project imports from cloud integrations
+- [ ] Projects (importing from integrations)

 ## Requirements